 Does whipped chocolate ganache set hard?

-Refrigerating ganache can crystallize fats and sugars in the ganache, making it a bit hard.
-Before using, being it back to room temperature, and whip it again if required.
+Refrigerating ganache can cause the fats and sugars in the ganache to crystallize, making it slightly more hard.
+Before using, bring it back to room temperature, and whip it again if required.

 Whipped Chocolate Ganache Frosting